1 Week NORTHERN Albania Itinerary for Hikers

 The main methods of entry into Albania are flying into the Tirana International Airport, catching a ferry from Corfu (Greece) into Saranda, or taking a bus from Montenegro.

 When it comes to public transportation in northern Albania, things look different.
-Currently, public transportation consists of mini buses, ferries, and hiking.
-I explain this more later in this post but quickly, your itinerary will most likely look like: mini bus from Shkoder to the Komani Lake ferry port, ferry to Fierza, mini bus to Valbona, hike to Theth, mini bus back to Shkoder.
+Currently public transportation consists of mini buses, ferries, and hiking.
+I explain this more later in this post but quickly, your north Albania itinerary – transportation-wise – will most likely look like: mini bus from Shkoder to the Komani Lake ferry port, ferry to Fierza, mini bus to Valbona, hike to Theth, mini bus back to Shkoder.

 Should you bring your car to the alps?